 Stephen Johnson contributed to this story.

 A classic first pet, a goldfish adds life and beauty to the room without requiring much attention from its owners.
-Goldfish can live for more than 20 years, have a memory-span of at least three months, and can be taught to perform tricks.
-Their vision is surprisingly sharp and allows them to distinguish between people and eventually learn who you are; don't be surprised if, after a while, they swim over to ask for food when you're nearby.
+Goldfish can live for more than 20 years, have a memory span of at least three months, and can be taught to perform tricks.
+Their vision is surprisingly sharp and allows them to distinguish between people — it will eventually learn who you are, so don't be surprised if after a while a fish swims over to ask for food when you're nearby.

 Leopard geckos are enchanting, cheap pets for reptile enthusiasts.
-The small spotted creatures may be shy at first but after some love and care they'll sweeten up to your touch.
-Leopard geckos are nocturnal and unlike other reptiles they don't require UV light bulbs.
-They do, however, need an incandescent bulb and possibly a heat pad, depending on the temperature in your home.
-They also require a moist hideout to aid their shedding, a water bowl, and a second hideout for times when they're feeling self-conscious.
+The small, spotted creatures may be shy at first, but after some love and care they'll sweeten up to your touch.
+Leopard geckos are nocturnal, and unlike other reptiles, don't require UV light bulbs — but do need an incandescent bulb and possibly a heat pad, depending on temperatures in your home.
+They also require a moist hideout to aid their shedding, a water bowl, and a second hideout for when they're feeling self-conscious.

 The going price for leopard geckos ranges from $20 to $70; a beginning terrarium setup generally costs between $100 and $200.
 Geckos enjoy eating live crickets and worms, and weekly food expenses run from $3 to $7, depending on the size of your gecko.